A Visit to the Christmassy South of France

 Narbonne

-From December 3 to January 1, charming Narbonne turns into a magical Christmas destination during ‘Les Féeries de Noël’.
-This includes a joyfully decorated Place de l’Hôtel-de-Ville including a small ice rink, and the beautifully illuminated Passage de l’Ancre that leads to the cathedral.
-Get yourself a cup of mulled wine or hot cocoa at the lively Christmas market on the Cours de la République while the kids have a ride at the funfair at Cours Mirabeau.
-As every year, the tower of the Palais des Archevêques is decorated like a giant present.
+From November 29 to January 4, charming Narbonne turns into a magical Christmas destination during ‘Les Féeries de Noël’.
+This includes a joyfully decorated Place de l’Hôtel-de-Ville and the beautifully shimmering Passage de l’Ancre that leads to the cathedral.
+Get yourself a cup of mulled wine or hot cocoa at the lively Christmas market on the Cours de la République while the kids have a ride at the small ice rink.
+Across the water at the Cours Mirabeau, a funfair adds to the joy.
+This year, a large dear illuminates the place in front of the Palais des Archevêques.
 And when night falls, all the lights shimmer and shine even more.
 Narbonne has also organised other events, which you can read about here.
+And ‘Père Noël’ is present daily (apart from Mondays) at the Cour de la Madeleine, you can check online when he’s there.

 Office de Tourisme, 31 rue Jean Jaurès